ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     # Copyright: (c) 2018, Terry Jones <terry.jones@example.org>
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

-Every file should have a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder.
 Major additions to the module (for instance, rewrites) may add additional copyright lines.
 Any legal review will include the source control history, so an exhaustive copyright header is not necessary.
-The license declaration should be ONLY one line, not the full GPL prefix.

-When adding a copyright line after completing a significant feature or rewrite, add the newer line above the older one:
+When adding a second copyright line for a significant feature or rewrite, add the newer line above the older one:

 .. code-block:: python